a-h-b/DeltaMP/README.md

 + archiving: compress raw demultiplexed reads (if demultiplexing), pipeline outputs and processing file in separated tar.gz archives; copy to the output directory
 + doc: create the complete documentation of the pipeline processes; one serial job

-Each step job is waiting in the queue so long its preceeding step job is not completed, except for the cut_db step which do not have to wait on any job completion.
-For checkpointing, the init step job will wait on the completion of the last common step job from the previous SUBPROJECT.
+Each step job is waiting in the queue as long as its preceeding step job is not completed, except for the cut_db step which does not have to wait for any job completion.
+For checkpointing, the init step job will wait for the completion of the last common step job from the previous SUBPROJECT.

 ## Outputs